Professor of International Development Studies

 - IDS/CRS 4922/3 Program Evaluation in Development & Conflict Resolution (UWpg).

 - PCD-5920 Program Evaluation for Development and Peacebuilding (CMU).

 Jerry has authored or co-edited five books, several book chapters, many peer-reviewed articles, and several policy reports.
 Jerry enjoys and has made numerous presentations in academic and popular forums.

 Building Financial Resilience: Do Credit and Finance Schemes Serve or Impoverish Vulnerable People?
 New York: Palgrave Macmillan, 2018, 270 pages.

 Payday Lending in Canada in a Global Context: A Mature Industry with Chronic Challenges, New York: Palgrave Macmillan (co-edited with Chris Robinson and Brenda Spotton Visano), 2018, 245 pages.

 Hard Choices: Financial Exclusion and Fringe Banks in Inner-city Canada, Toronto: University of Toronto Press, 2012, 270 pages.

 Jerry has worked with several non-profit organizations (e.g., Public Interest Law Centre, SEED Winnipeg, Consumers Council of Canada, Momentum/Calgary), federal government departments (Indigenous and Northern Affairs Canada, Office of Consumer Affairs, Innovation, Sc, & Ec Devt Canada) and, most recently, with Credit Union Central Manitoba, and Manitoba Public Insurance, engaging in research, evaluation, and consulting.

-Member of FCAC Financial Literacy Research Committee (2018-ongoing) and the ABLE Financial Empowerment Network Research & Policy Action Team (2014-ongoing).
+Jerry is a member of the ABLE Financial Empowerment Network Research & Policy Action Team (2014-ongoing).